roelandordelman/labs/_examples/iets-nieuws.md

 - name: Sound and Vision on Open Images
   url: http://labs.beeldengeluid.nl/datasets#dbd157b4-edb3-11e4-8099-005056a71e3a
 ---

-<p>IetsNieuws is an interactive game/web toy, where participants are asked to do voiceovers for&nbsp;Open Images videos.
-One player takes on the role of a newscaster, while the other player remixes news footage.</p>
+IetsNieuws is an interactive game/web toy, where participants are asked to do voiceovers for Open Images videos.
+One player takes on the role of a newscaster, while the other player remixes news footage.